SteveMLC/empire_tycoon/assets/legal/privacy_policy.md

 **Effective Date:** April 16 2025

 Thank you for playing Empire Tycoon!
-This Privacy Policy explains how MLC Games ("we," "us," or "our") handles information in connection with your use of the Empire Tycoon mobile application (the "App").
+This Privacy Policy explains how Go7 Studio ("we," "us," or "our") handles information in connection with your use of the Empire Tycoon mobile application (the "App").

 We are committed to protecting your privacy.
 This App is designed to be played without collecting your personal information.